parkgeounyong/parkgeounyong/README.md

     <i>
         I'm ParkGeounYong.<br>
         Currently learning to backend development skills.<br>
+        Frist, I want to be a Back-end Developer.<br>
-        I want to be a PM.
+        As a result, I want to be a PM.
     </i>
 </h3>